Skip to main content

 Limitations

-• No Inherited Methods: Only methods defined directly on the class (not the parent) are listed.
+• No Inherited Members: Only methods/getters defined directly on the class (not the parent) are listed

-• No Symbol Support: Only string-named methods are included (symbol-named methods are ignored).
+• No Symbol Support: Only string-named methods/getters are included